 Holes in Nakanaï Mountains

-The exotic island of New Britain has many natural wonders – volcanoes, geysers, numerous endemic animals and plants.
-But unsurpassed wonders hide in Nakanaï Mountains – up to 2,185 m high mountains in central-eastern part of the island.
-Total area of these mountains is 5,500 km².
+The exotic island of New Britain has many natural wonders – volcanoes, geysers, numerous endemic animals, and plants.
+But unsurpassed wonders hide in Nakanaï Mountains – up to 2,185 m high mountains in the central-eastern part of the island.
+The total area of these mountains is 5,500 km².

 Equatorial climate leads to nearly constant rain in the central part of Nakanai, helping to sustain a dense cover of rainforest.
 Even nearly vertical cliff faces here are covered with dense jungle.
-Intense biochemical processes in the soil of rainforest create lots of humic acid.
+Intense biochemical processes in the soil of rainforests create lots of humic acids.